-I have not change the oil yet and the oil level is fine.
+I have not changed the oil yet and the oil level is fine.

-I have never had any trouble before also the pump and motor was pretty warm but never shutoff due to overheating.
+I have never had any trouble before also the pump and motor were pretty warm but never shut off due to overheating.

 Since you haven’t filled the oil recently, another reason this will occur is that your piston seals are leaking air, it gets past them down into the sump, the sump is vented to allow air to escape, and the escaping air is taking oil with it.